In this segment, We are going to show you how to install “NextCloud on Raspberry Pi using Docker“

 Accessing NextCloud Server on Computer

-- It might take some time to configure itself.
+- It might take some time to finish the setup.
+So, please wait and don’t refresh the page.

-Now, You are ready to use NextCloud with Docker on your Raspberry Pi..
+- You are ready to use NextCloud with Docker on your Raspberry Pi.